wcode-software/sentency-web/README.md

 The list of all the third party frameworks used in this project:

 * [Angular Material](https://material.angular.io/): Material Design components for Angular
+* [Sentry](https://sentry.io/welcome/): From error tracking to performance monitoring, developers can see what actually matters,

 ## Docker image